 Taking care of your own body

 Not all exercises are suitable for everyone.
 Pilates in group classes is a workout and whilst there are options for modifications/variations, we do not give individual corrections.
 Therefore it’s important you know how to modify or which ones to leave out.
 You can do this through a proper introduction via a 1:1 online.
 If group classes are not suitable, you can continue with 1:1.

-In the Studio with 1:1 or semi private apparatus classes, we have thousands of exercises and many pieces of apparatus to choose from to give you hundreds of options that work for you, rather than thinking of leaving things out.
+In the Studio with private training, we have thousands of exercises and many pieces of apparatus to choose from to give you hundreds of options that work for you, rather than thinking of leaving things out.
 Because we are all Classically Fully Comprehensively qualified, our training allows us this knowledge and experience, plus a whole studio of apparatus and thousands of exercises, which opens up a wealth of exercises to choose from.

 Matwork is about 7% of the whole Pilates system.
 Some exercises can be modified , for example if the exercise is round and your modification means you need to work with a flat back, modify it to a flat back if you can.
 BUT if this isn’t feasible within the exercise or the exercise looks wildly different to it’s intention, then LEAVE IT OUT!

 We recommend you follow our general guideline protocols for acute or painful issue.
 Old, chronic issues that cause no pain or undiagnosed issues causing you pain can often be a result of weak muscles, imbalance, poor body mechanics, pelvic instability and poor posture so we would encourage you to work the body fully.

 Taking classes online is not a replacement for studio teaching with apparatus or working with a teacher in person.
 We always advise you take 1:1 online sessions if you want specific help for you.
 Classes are for general level and fitness.